When you have kids, especially small children who depend on you for survival, making time for self-care may seem like an impossible feat.

 You probably feel like you put yourself, your social life and even your hygiene on the back burner to tend to the needs of everyone else.
 At the end of the day, you might be too exhausted to accomplish much more than staring at wall in the fetal position or indulging in some mindless social media scrolling until you pass out in a pile of Cheeto crumbs.

-So I’ve compiled a handy list of 10 foolproof ways to sneak in some YOU time throughout the course of your chaotic day, but first we are going to start with a quick exercise that involves making a list of all of the things you used to do for fun and relaxation before you had small children.
+But first we are going to start with a quick exercise that involves making a list of all of the things you used to do for fun and relaxation before you had small children.
 Got it?
 Good.